adam-blakeney/ExecuStore/README.md

 - [Gitpod](https://www.gitpod.io/) - The project used Gitpod IDE for build and development.

 # **Testing**

+## User Stories

+# Site user:

+- Easily use and understand the website.
+    The website has a pretty standard UI (user interface), which makes it easy for people to use.
+- Create account where they can see their orders.
+    With the help of allauth, the user can create an account, and on the "profile" page the users can see their previous orders.
+- See products available.
+Including status and options.
+    The products page shows which products exist and all the product description.
+If the user is logged in, they can also add a product to their bag.
+- Add and remove products in the cart.
+  The user can add products to the cart from the product_details page.
+They can edit the items in their bag on the "bag" page.
+- Search for products.
+    The user can search for products through the search-bar modal.
+When this is done, the program searches for matches in the product database and only the products with a match to the search term shows up.
+- Navigate categories and get relevant results.
+    In the shop dropdown the user can choose to either show all products, or show the products in a specific category.
+Either clothing or watches and these can be sorted using the sort feature.
+- Pay for products.
+    This e-shop uses stripe for payments.
+The user write their card info, and stripe handles the transaction.

+# Admin user:

+- Add/edit/remove products.
+    Through the admin page the admin has the option to easily add, edit and delete products.
+They just need to input the information about the product and add the product in the sel explanitory fields.
+- See and cancel orders Change stock availabiltiy.
+    On the page where the admin can manipulate the products, there is a field for each product called "availability".
+Here the admin can input the available stock.

 ## Code Validators
 ---------------
 A number of code validation techniques were utilised to ensure proper testing of site.